Over two hundred varieties of pumpkins sorted into three catergories

-Did you know there are over two hundred varieties of pumpkins?
+Did You know?
+There are over two hundred varieties of pumpkins?
 But, like most other types of plants, seed companies carry just a few dozens, And, the largest companies carry far less.

 Cucurbita Moschata